ThisIsAntonio/fastapi-order-system/README.md

 - ❌ Delete orders
 - 🔁 Asynchronous processing using Celery + Redis
 - 🧪 Full test coverage with `pytest` and `httpx`
+- 📊 Code coverage tracking with `pytest-cov` and GitHub Actions
 - 🐳 Docker and Docker Compose support

 ---